 #5.
 Full Cover Protection

-Used in combination these techniques can prevent, protect, and mitigate against the kinds of threats that even the top security firms haven’t patched yet.
+Used in combination with these techniques, security teams can prevent, protect against zero days, and mitigate against the kinds of threats that even the top security firms haven’t patched yet.
 We think it’s important to keep your firm secure whatever it might come up against in the future.
 And, having security experts on hand 24/7 is a nice bonus.

 Find out about all of our managed services here: https://cybriant.com/home/services/